-Following two years of intense work, the delegates of the third Washington State Graduate Nurses Association (WSGNA) Convention finalize and adopt the original Articles of Incorporation.
+Following two years of intense work, the delegates of the third WSGNA Convention finalized and adopted the original Articles of Incorporation.